Fairphone 2 (Android 9) - FAQ

 With this Android 9 upgrade, we can continue to support the software of the Fairphone 2 for the foreseeable future as Google no longer supports Android 7.
 With Android 9 we can continue to release updates and security fixes and so support the longevity of your device.

-We recommend to upgrade your Fairphone 2 to Android 9 so you will have the latest security patches and a smoother experience.
+We recommend upgrading your Fairphone 2 to Android 9 so you will have the latest security patches and a smoother experience.

 Frequently Asked Questions (FAQ):